 London.
 A city of over 8 million people.
 A vast, sprawling metropolis.
 A dense urban environment and centre of business, culture and history.

 He reveals the private spaces and closed doors of stately villas, social housing, squatter homes, narrowboats, flats, vans, shacks and modern extensions.
-He shows us: rich and poor; classical architecture and suburban semi; rental homes and homeownership.
+He shows us spaces for rich and poor; classical architecture and suburban semi; rental homes and homeownership.

-Pre-war, and post-war, suburban living for families and trendy apartments for city types.
-White stucco Georgian pillars and Edwardian terraces.
-Modernist towerblocks alongside Victorian villas, riverside apartment blocks and mansion blocks side by side with new social housing.
+From pre-war, and post-war living, he captured suburban living for families and trendy apartments for city types.
+Homes of white stucco Georgian pillars and Edwardian terraces.
+Modernist towerblocks alongside Victorian villas, riverside apartment blocks and mansion blocks beside new social housing.

-People who live in the same city but move in different circles and in different worlds.
-In public spaces our circles may overlap but in our private spaces we are worlds apart: segregated by wealth, opportunity, privilege and by space.
-Most of us will never be that person or have that lifestyle, that attitude, clothes, job, education and politics.
+Donovan’s work shows us that when we live in a city we move in different circles and in different worlds.
+In public spaces our circles overlap but in our private spaces we are worlds apart: segregated by wealth, opportunity, privilege and quality of space.
+Most of us will never be ‘that’ person or have ‘that’ lifestyle, clothes, job, education and politics.
 In our own world most of us will never know anyone like this, or see where they live.

 Nuala Rooney, PhD